tuist/tuist/docs/docs/guides/quick-start/gather-insights.md

 Voilà!
 You're now ready to gather insights about your project and builds.
 Run `tuist test` to run the tests reporting the results to the server.

+> [!NOTE]
+> Tuist enqueues the results locally and tries to send them without blocking the command.
+Therefore, they might not be sent immediately after the command finishes.
+In CI, the results are sent immediately.

 ![An image that shows a list of runs in the server](./images/runs.png)